WilliamBerryiii/WilliamBerryiii.github.io/_posts/2016-01-05-creating-directories-wpowershell.md

 the mkdir cmdlet which leverages the New-Item cmdlet to create your directory.

-In a similar fashion, you could use the more verbose method of calling the New-Item cmdlet directly using the '-Name' and '-ItemType' arguments.
-The command looks like 'New-Item -Name {folderName} -ItemType directory'.
+In a similar fashion, you could use the more verbose method of calling the `New-Item` cmdlet directly using the `-Name` and `-ItemType` arguments.
+The command looks like `New-Item -Name {folderName} -ItemType directory`.

-With our new folder created - Happy Codin' &amp; Powershell'in!
+With our new folder created - Happy Codin' & Powershell'in!